jungledesh/agent-perry/README.md

 - Call back requests and time connection requests
 - Lead activity summaries and opportunity notifications

+For detailed sample email cases showing how different formats are normalized and extracted, see [Sample Lead Email Cases](./docs/sample-lead-emails.md).

 ### Format Variability Handling

 Different lead providers send emails in completely different formats—HTML, plain text, rich text, with varying structures and styles.
 Our system handles this variability through a **normalization-first approach**: